dodobeep/Firewatch-night/README.md

 Check it out with the netlify link: https://firewatchnight.netlify.app/

-Also check out the day version with signature firewatch colors: https://github.com/dodobeep/Firewatch-day
+Also check out the day version with signature Firewatch colors: https://github.com/dodobeep/Firewatch-day